p PROVISIONS AND CONTINGENT LIABILITIES

 Concentration Risk: Plan is having a concentration risk as all the assets are invested with the insurance company and a default will wipe out all the assets.
 Although probability of this is very low as insurance companies have to follow stringent regulatory guidelines which mitigate risk.

-Note - 34 Segment Reporting A. General Information
+Note - 33 Segment Reporting A. General Information

 (a) Factors used to identify the entity’s reportable segments, including the basis of organisation

-Based on the criterion as mentioned in Ind-As-108-Operating Segment, the Company has identified its reportable segments, as follows:
+Based on the criterion as mentioned in Ind-As-108-””Operating Segment””, the Company has identified its reportable segments, as follows:

-O Segment-1 Edible Oils
+• Segment-1 Edible Oils

-O Segment-2 Food & FMCG
+• Segment-2 Food & Other FMCG

 Unallocable - All the segments other than segments identified above are collectively included in this segment.

-The Chief Operating Decision Maker (CODM) evaluates the Company’s performance and allocates resources based on an analysis of various performance indicators by operating segments.
+The Chief Operating Decision Maker (“CODM”) evaluates the Company's performance and allocates resources based on an analysis of various performance indicators by operating segments.
 The CODM reviews revenue and gross profit as the performance indicator for all of the operating segments.

 The assets and liabilities that can not be allocated between segments are shown as unallocable assets and liabilities, respectively.

-O The Hon’ble National Company Law Tribunal, Mumbai (“NCLT”) vide order June 27, 2022 quashed reassessment proceedings initiated vide notices u/s 148 for assessment years 2013-14, 2015-16 and 2016-17.
-Thereafter, inspite of Hon’ble NCLT order, the Income Tax Officer, completed the reassessment proceedings and demands aggregating to H 9,289.22 lakh were raised on the Company.
-For assessment year 2013-14 penalty were also levied u/s 271(1)(c) of the IT Act consequent to the reassessment order passed wherein a demand of H 1,476.88 lakh were raised on the Company.
-Accordingly, reassessment orders raising demand for assessment year 2015-16 & 201617 & penalty order for assessment year 2013-14 were challenged by the Company before the Hon’ble NCLT.
+In earlier years:¬ - The Hon'ble National Company Law Tribunal, Mumbai (“NCLT”) vide order June 27, 2022 quashed reassessment proceedings initiated vide notices u/s 148 for assessment years 2013-14, 2015-16 and 2016-17.
+Thereafter, inspite of Hon'ble NCLT order, the Income Tax Officer, completed the reassessment proceedings and demands aggregating to H 9,289.22 lakh were raised on the Company.
+For assessment year 2013-14 penalty were also levied u/s 271(1)(c) of the IT Act consequent to the reassessment order passed

-O Income tax assessments for Assessment Years 2017-18, 2018-19 and 2019-20 were completed and demands aggregating to H 2,82,706.93 lakh had been raised on the Company.
-Accordingly, these demands were challenged by the Company before Hon’ble NCLT and same has been quashed by Hon’ble NCLT vide order dated April 11,2022.
-Post receiving the Hon’ble NCLT order the Company has also applied for order giving effect to Hon’ble NCLT order before the Income Tax Officer.
+Hon'ble NCLT order the Company has also applied for order giving effect to Hon'ble NCLT order before the Income Tax Officer.
 Further, in respect of demand of H 2,77,173.66 lakh pertaining to assessment year 2018-19 the Company as a prudent measure have also applied for rectification of errors apparent from records.
-It was understood that the Income Tax Department has preferred an appeal against the said orders of Hon’ble NCLT with High Court of Bombay.
+It was understood that the Income Tax Department has preferred an appeal against the said orders of Hon'ble NCLT with High Court of Bombay.

 Subsequently, on the basis on various courts and Hon'ble NCLT orders, the Company filed the petition before the department to give effect of the said order to the income tax departmental record.
 The income tax department after duly considering the order effect petition, deleted the demand arising out of the impugned notices/orders from the it's record.

-However, despite the fact that Hon’ble NCLT order has been held in favour of the Company, the department completed the re-assessment proceeding for A.Y.
-2018-19 and raised a demand amounting to H 20,986 Lakh on the Company vide order dated March 30, 2024.
-The Company has challenged this order before the Hon’ble NCLT and the matter is currently pending as on date.
+However, despite the fact that Hon'ble NCLT order has been held in favour of the Company, the department completed the re-assessment proceeding for A.Y.
+2018-19 and raised a demand amounting to H 20,986 Lakh on the Company vide

 The above demand pertain to the period prior to the effective date (i.e. September 6, 2019) of the Resolution Plan as approved by the Hon'ble National Company Law Tribunal, Mumbai (“NCLT”).
 As per the orders dated September 4, 2019 of the Hon'ble NCLT, Mumbai, “ ....
 However, it is to be made clear that while approving the resolution plan, we have dealt with every aspect of the resolution plan in details and all the claims which have been admitted during CIRP are being dealt with by us in terms of the resolution plan.
 Anyone who has not filed its claim then he will not have any right to agitate the same after the approval of the resolution plan.”
 In respect of above demand, no claims were submitted by the Income Tax Department during the corporate insolvency resolution process.